TELEPHONE No. 711

 INSTALLATION

-Each wall telephone is supplied with a special `T' bracket and screw.
+Each wall telephone is supplied with a special `T' shaped bracket (Bracket, Telephone, No. 16) and screw.
 Fix the bracket to the wall using at least two of the four holes provided.
 Only two rubber feet are fitted in the telephone base and after the cover has been removed hang the upper two feet holes over the two hooks of the bracket.
 Slide the handset cord grommet to one side and with the screw supplied, fix the telephone to the bottom of the bracket through the hole in the cord grommet bracket.
 The cord grommet must be centralised before replacing the cover.

 REPLACEMENT PARTS

-Part To be requisitioned as:-
+Part to be requisitioned as:-

 Description Vocabulary name